mightycow/uberdemotools/CUSTOM_PARSING.md

 * the team (t) is 3 (he's a spectator)
 * the handicap (hc) is 100

 Player config strings *can* start with a separator and *can* end with a separator.
-However, none of that is guaranteed, so **don't ever rely on it** to be the case or not.
+However, none of that is guaranteed, so don't ever rely on it to be the case or not.
 UDT supplies helper functions to deal with that: `udtParseConfigStringValueAsInteger` and `udtParseConfigStringValueAsString`.

 ###### Config strings and the `cs` command

 As we've seen earlier, the gamestate message will define a whole bunch of config string values.
-However, as the variables encoded in config strings change during the game (scores, player names, etc), the config strings will need to be updated as well.
+However, as the variables encoded in config strings change during the game (scores, player names, etc), the server will need to send commands with updated config strings to the client.
 For that, the server will send a `cs` command, telling the client to update the config string at a given index to the new supplied value.

 ###### Config strings and the `bcs0`, `bcs1` and `bcs2` commands